peterperspective/peterperspective.github.io/README.md

 - For the first time, per computer, type `git push https://github.com/peterperspective/peterperspective.github.io.git`
 - Now type username and password and it should be saved by git.

-For continues updates, type `git push peterperspective.github.io main`, return
+For continuous updates, type `git push peterperspective.github.io main`, return

 The changes will be live on website (may take a few minutes, and a hard-refresh of browser) https://peterperspective.github.io